PeaceFounder/CryptoSignatures.jl/README.md

 using CryptoSignatures
 import CryptoGroups

-curve = CryptoGroups.curve("secp192r1")
+curve = CryptoGroups.spec(:secp192r1)
-ctx = ECDSAContext(curve, "sha1")
+ctx = DSAContext(curve, "sha1")
 ```

 where `ctx` stores all relevant parameters on how to make and verify signatures.
 The second argument specifies a hash function name, which is forwarded to `Nettle`.
-In case hashing is done externally to avoid hashing twice, nothing can be passed as an argument like `ECDSAContext(Curve_P_192, nothing)`.
+In case hashing is done externally to avoid hashing twice, nothing can be passed as an argument like `DSAContext(Curve_P_192, nothing)`.

 To make a signature, first, we need to pick a key and calculate a corresponding public key: